MRunsten/solita-dev-academy-2023-exercise/backend/README.md

 ## File hierarchy

+The `Cargo.toml` and `Cargo.lock` files contain dependency, version and feature information of this application.

+**queries/**
+* This directory contains database table definitions, creation and dropping queries for specific database systems if required by the used database system.
+This application currently only supports the `PostgreSQL` database system.

+**tests/**
+* General test related code.
+Currently only contains test data, as all tests are included directly in source files at least for now, which is a common Rust pattern.

+**src/**

 * api/
   * Contains modules related to the HTTP API which this backend application provides.
 Uses database/*_view modules for now, but if database state changes through the API would be supported, the api/ modules could also use other database modules that are not related to views.